NSW eases limits on church gatherings

 The government had been wary about adjusting the restrictions on places of worship after observing COVID-19 outbreaks in churches and church choirs overseas.

-But state religious leaders pushed for the relaxation after the government last week announced up to 50 people would be allowed to dine in restaurants, pubs and cafes from June 1, up from 10 currently.
+But state religious leaders pushed for the relaxation after the government last week announced up to 50 people would be allowed to dine in restaurants, pubs and cafes from June 1.

-NSW Chief Health Officer Dr Kerry Chant outlined some of the risks churches would have to manage.
+NSW Chief Health Officer Dr Kerry Chant outlined the risks requiring management.

-“Places of worship will be asked to find alternatives to practices that might spread the virus, like singing, sharing books and even passing around the collection plate, to reduce infection risks,” she said on Friday.
+“Places of worship will be asked to find alternatives to practices that might spread the virus, like singing, sharing books and even passing around the collection plate,” Dr Chant said on Friday.

-“Communal singing and chanting should not occur because of the high risk of transmission of the virus.
+“Communal singing and chanting should not occur because of the high risk of transmission.”

-“Instead, measures such as one singer standing at least three metres away from others would be safer.”
+Anthony Fisher, the Catholic Archbishop of Sydney, on Friday said in a statement he was pleased the government had heeded the requests of NSW churchgoers.

+He emphasised the Catholic church would abide by all government health regulations.

 Meanwhile, the state government has a fight on its hands to get a 12-month public sector pay freeze through parliament, with upper house crossbench MPs vowing to block the $3 billion saving measure.